Skip to content

 pub struct CompactorOptions {

-// ... existing fields unchanged ...
+// ... existing coordinator-only fields (aside from max_sst_size, max_fetch_tasks) unchanged ...

 /// How long before a worker with no heartbeat is considered stale and its job reclaimed.